lk-geimfari/mimesis/README.md

 ![alt text](https://raw.githubusercontent.com/lk-geimfari/church/master/examples/church.png)

 Church is a library to generate fake data.
 It's very useful when you need to bootstrap your database.
 Church have not any requirements.
+Church is a pretty simple library.
+All you need to start is a small [guidebook.](https://github.com/lk-geimfari/church/blob/master/docs/README.md)

+At this moment a library has 5 supported locales:
+- :us: - English (en)
+- :es: - Spanish (es)
+- :de: - German  (de)
+- :fr: - French  (fr)
+- :ru: - Russian (ru)

 ## Installation